 In the case of three-body annihilation, $3A \to \emptyset$ \eqref{eq:3annihilation}, the rate equation \eqref{eq:tgge_rate_equation_general} takes the form

 with the rescaled time $\tau=\Gamma_{3\alpha}t$ and the function $f_3(k,k',q)$ given by

-Equations \eqref{eq:3ann_rate_equation} and \eqref{eq:f3_function} are obtained by first expressing the fermionic operators $c_j$ in $L_j^{3\alpha}$ \eqref{eq:3annihilation} in terms of the Fourier-space operators $\hat{c}_k$ and then computing the right hand side of Eq.~\eqref{eq:tgge_rate_equation_general} via Wick's theorem, exploiting the fact that the tGGE state \eqref{eq:tGGE_free_fermions} is Gaussian and diagonal in momentum space.
+Equations \eqref{eq:3ann_rate_equation} and \eqref{eq:f3_function} are obtained by first expressing the fermionic operators $c_j$ in $L_j^{3\alpha}$ \eqref{eq:3annihilation} in terms of the Fourier-space operators $\hat{c}_k$ and then computing the right-hand side of Eq.~\eqref{eq:tgge_rate_equation_general} via Wick's theorem, exploiting the fact that the TGGE state \eqref{eq:tGGE_free_fermions} is Gaussian and diagonal in momentum space.
 The derivation is reported in Appendix \ref{app:3ann}.

 In Fig.~\ref{fig:3ann}(a), we show the density $\braket{n(\tau)}_{\mathrm{GGE}}$ of particles as a function of time $\tau$ both for the FS \eqref{eq:FS_initial_state} and the incoherent \eqref{eq:initial_flat_incoherent} initial state.
 In the latter case, similarly as in the case of $2A \to \emptyset$, elementary manipulations on the function $f_3(k,k',q)$ show that Eq.~\eqref{eq:3ann_rate_equation} reduces to